Guanghan/arc-witness-envs/README.md

 ## Contributing

-Bug reports and level contributions welcome.
-Please open an issue before submitting large PRs.
+Contributions welcome — new games, level packs, bug fixes, documentation improvements.
+Please open an issue before submitting large PRs so we can discuss the approach.

 ## License

-This project is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) (non-commercial, share-alike).

-The vendored puzzle data in `converters/vendor_ttws/` is from [barrycohen/ttws](https://github.com/barrycohen/ttws) and retains its original MIT license.
+[MIT](https://opensource.org/licenses/MIT).
+The vendored puzzle data in `converters/vendor_ttws/` is from [barrycohen/ttws](https://github.com/barrycohen/ttws) under the same MIT license.

-## Author

-**Guanghan Ning** — Independent AI researcher, Bay Area.
-PhD in ECE, former ByteDance Seed-Code LLM research scientist.